-From the acts of the case, it transpires that the parties had an intimate yet brief relationship, and relationship ended a few months after the birth of the children.
+From the acts of the case it transpires that the parties had an intimate yet brief relationship, and from this relationship, the parties had twins, M and E, born on the 3rd November 2016.
+The parties' relationship ended a few months after the birth of the children.

-Proceedings for the care, custody, access and maintenance were initiated by the Mother on the the case, the two cases have been progressing together before this Court as presided, and the evidence adduced in one, is relevant and applicable to the other.
+Proceedings for the care, custody, access and maintenance were initiated by the Mother on the 19th of February 2019 (Sworn Application No: 46/2019) and by the Father on the 25th February 2019 (Sworn Application No: 51/2019).
+The Court underscores that as apparent from the acts of the case, the two cases have been progressing together before this Court as presided, and the evidence adduced in one, is relevant and applicable to the other.